The Māori Land Court

 Summary of the Māori Land Court process

 How will the Māori Land Court deal with my application?

-Step 4 Court hearing – The hearing gives you and other interested parties a chance to give evidence to the court so that a decision can be made.
+Step 4.
+Court hearing – The hearing gives you and other interested parties a chance to give evidence to the court so that a decision can be made.
 The staff at the court will be available to assist you before, during and after your hearing.
-(For more information about the hearing, see “The hearing” below.)
+If the case is complex, it might be adjourned, or paused, while the court takes time to consider your case, and then started again later.
+For more information about the hearing, see “The hearing” below.

-Step 5 Minutes of hearing – Each case is recorded and a “minute” (record) is produced.
+Step 5.
+Minutes of hearing – Each case is recorded and a “minute” (transcript) is produced.
 A copy of the minute will be sent to you (the applicant) and other interested parties.

-(For more details about these different information systems, see “Overview and key terms / Key terms and definitions” in this chapter.)
+For more details about these different information systems, see “Overview and key terms” in this chapter.